 A tenant is a person who pays a compensation or rent to use a house, premise, building or land, which originally belongs to a landlord or the rightful owner.
 Nowadays, the induction of tenants is also governed by a duly registered agreement, unlike the olden times when there was no agreement for the said purpose.
-Based on the various types of a,greements for tenancy that is entered into the following types of tenancies exist:
+Based on the various types of agreements for tenancy that are entered into, the following types of tenancies exist:

-From 21st March 2020 the entire country went into a lockdown to stop the spreading of the COVID 19 virus.
-This pandemic situation led to a wave of depression and a kind of recession in terms of people suddenly becoming unemployed, with massive job losses, leading to a scenario where many people could be rendered homeless for not being able to pay their house rent.
-The situation was tough for the landlords too who may have loans or EMIs on their tenanted properties and relied a lot on the rent payments to pay their EMI on a loan.
+From 21st March 2020, the entire country went into a lockdown to stop the spreading of the COVID 19 virus.
+This pandemic situation led to a wave of depression and recession in terms of people suddenly becoming unemployed, with massive job losses, leading to a scenario where many people were rendered homeless for not being able to pay their house rent.
+The situation was tough for the landlords too, who may have loans or EMIs on their tenanted properties and relied a lot on the rent payments to pay their EMI on a loan.

 But others who cannot take respite because of the absence of the clause, can work out an arrangement with the landlord in the following ways: